webdevelopers-eu/z-template/README.md

 - [x] Support for conditional classes
 - [x] Support for conditional attributes (e.g. check check-box if value is true)
 - [x] Support for conditional hidding/showing/removal of elements
+- [x] Super lightweight with only 2.5kB of compressed Javascript
 - [x] And more...

 ## Audience